pjf/skyrim-requiem-wine/README.md

 **TES5Edit**

 While TES5Edit isn't required for Requiem, it *is* required for some derived mods like Ultimate Skyrim.
 There are no special instructions for getting TES5Edit running.
 Just add it to the ModOrganiser run menu like you would on any other system.
 Everything worked out of the box with Wine 2.13.

+**FNIS**

+I got FNIS working by:

+- Opening a PlayOnLinux shell
+- Running `winetricks dotnet40`
+- Copying the contents of the FNIS `Data/tools` directory from the downloaded archive into my Skyrim `Data` directory (ie, not through ModOrganiser)
+- Adding the FNIS generator from this location to ModOrganiser.
+- Running FNIS through MO like any other tool.

+I still have FNIS installed through MO (so we have the `FNIS.esp` file, etc), but was consistently getting a `ERROR(5): File not found` when I didn't copy the tools into the real folder as mentioned above.

+[This post](https://www.reddit.com/r/wine_gaming/comments/4sdgn0/skyrim_fnis_through_mod_organizer/) is what allowed me to finally solve my FNIS issues.

+FNIS would fail for me on the second run.
+Removing all its generated ('overwrite') files and running it afresh when working with new mods resolved this issue for me.

+Rarely when FNIS would start there would be no text visible.
+Exiting FNIS (and choosing 'Cancel' if the shortcut dialog box appeared) and restarting it would solve this for me.
+(Sometimes a few restarts are required.)

+**RealShelter**

+RealShelter has a `TES5Edit` script which is normally run from a batch file, but this didn't work for me.
+Instead, I copied the contents of the `R.S.Patcher` directory into the `TES5Edit/Edit Scripts` directory.
+After starting TES5Edit and letting it load (which will take a while), select all your mods (click on `[00] skyrim.esm` in TES5Edit, then scroll down and shift-click on the last mod), then right-click, select "Apply Script", and select "RSPatcher" from the drop-down.

 **Reqtificator**